qawemlilo/JavascriptPrototypeReflection/README.md

         superParentObject.isPrototypeOf(childObject)

-    All of these will return true.
+    All of those will return true.
 But these will all return false:

         // Constructor pattern
         parentObject instanceof childObject